📓

 Normalize and Pool

-3. Download our 10X nM Conversion Calculator here.
+4. Download our 10X nM Conversion Calculator here.
 Enter the concentration (from Qubit) and the base pair length (from Tapestation) in the appropriate cells and it will give you the nM concentration for each library.
 You also need the Target Cell Recovery values.
-Normalize and pool all your libraries to 4, 2, 1, or 0.5 nM in a LoBind microcentrifuge tube.
+Normalize and pool all your libraries to 2 nM in a LoBind Eppendorf tube.
 If you need to dilute your libraries, we recommend using at least 2uL to minimize pipetting errors.
 The example sheet of the calculator provides further detail.

-5. Quantify your pool on Qubit and enter into the calculator sheet to check that your pool is close to the nM concentration you normalized to.
+5. Quantify your pool on Qubit and run on the Tapestion.
+Enter into the calculator sheet to check that your pool is close to the 2 nM target concentration.

 Loading the Sequencer